 In sharing news of the galleries’ closures in mid-March, we reiterated our commitment to gathering publics in ways that engage with our social and political environments as historical inheritances, contemporary realities and speculative futures.
 We also expressed a desire to use these distanced times to critically interrogate how we form community, who we form it with, and how we can do better.
 If we accept Roy’s proposition, that the pandemic is a portal, then how can our responses to this time prepare the ground for forms of community to come — forms that are more just and more unsettled than the forms of community we’ve left behind?

 We asked artists and writers to respond to these questions from within the experience of pandemic illness, which is distinct for all.
-Their responses will be shared on SFU Galleries’ Instagram account throughout the exhibition’s run.
+Their responses will be shared on the SFU Galleries Instagram account and on the SFU Galleries website as of the dates indicated:

 Following the exhibition, the works will be shared in a zine, distributed by post, as a kind of correspondence art that reaches people where they take shelter.
 If you would like to receive a copy, please send a message with your mailing address to firstname.lastname@example.org by July 6, 2020.